UniversalDependencies/UD_Irish-IDT/README.txt

 The conversion from the IDT annotation scheme to the UD annotation scheme was designed by Teresa Lynn and Jennifer Foster at Dublin City University, Ireland.
 The mapping to UD is reported in Lynn et al., (2016)

-The UD Treebank is split into three sets:
+The UD Treebank is split into three sets as follows:
-(formerly 150- test, 150-dev, 720-train, but have split like this for CoNLL shared task 2017)

 * 454 trees (test)
 * 445 trees - 11,533 tokens (dev)
 * 121 trees - 3425 tokens (train)

+Note: the split was formerly 150- test, 150-dev, 720-train, but have split as above for the 2017 CoNLL shared task on dependency parsing.

 # Acknowledgments